ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This section states the commercial and operational functionalities required from commercial counterparties.

 #### **[R19]**
-Commercial Counterparties MUST ensure that utilized BPIs allow them to meet all required legal, compliance, and business reporting requirements as it relates to the their BPI activities.
+Commercial Counterparties MUST ensure that utilized BPIs allow them to meet all required legal, compliance, and business reporting requirements as it relates to their BPI activities.

 *This comprises, e.g., fraud or tax audit requirements based on commercial transactions on a BPI.*